 The restaurant, like the resort, is very Victorian.
-I think you’ll find, though, that the cafe name holds to the casual vibe you can expect to find here.
+However, I think you’ll find that the cafe name holds to the casual vibe you can expect to find here.

 We were seated at the restaurant’s very back, and it’s actually where I prefer to sit when dining here.
 Even though I rarely make those kinds of special requests.

 Nevertheless, it was still kind of exciting, I guess.
-At this point and time, really anything is exciting, after months and months of not going anywhere.
+Of course, at this point and time, really anything is exciting, after months and months of not going anywhere.

 Here’s a look at the specific view from our table.
 Normally, you can expect to find a single; fresh rose at each table.
 But these days there aren’t many fresh flowers at the resorts.